wxl1379457192/Future_humid_heat_burden/README.md

 Present the use of Humidex and temperature data to predict heat-related mortality from 2010 to 2022, utilizing scripts like `heat_mortality_predicted_history.R` and `heat_mortality_predicted_history_temp.R`.

-### Future Data Prediction
+### Future Data Prediction with and witout adaptation

-Elaborate on forecasting heat-related mortality from 2023 to 2100 using projected Humidex values, as outlined in `heat_mortality_predicted_future.R`.
+Elaborate on forecasting heat-related mortality from 2023 to 2100 under no-adaptation assumption using projected Humidex values, as outlined in `heat_mortality_predicted_future.R`.
+Also, you can project future heat-related mortality under diverse physiological-socioeconomic adaptation scenarios using 'Future_mortality_projection_withadaptation.R'

 ### Heat-Related Mortality Distinction